-The Red Eyes release is an alpha deployment of the Raiden Network focused on testing on the Ethereum mainnet.
-We undertook several risk mitigation measures to limit the potential damage caused by bugs or misuse of the software and to ensure a responsible testing environment.
-In addition to the implemented safety measures, we are hosting a bug bounty for the Raiden Smart Contracts, as well as the Raiden Client and the Raiden Services executables (see detailed specifications below).
+The Raiden Alderaan release is a beta deployment of the Raiden Network focused on testing a full suite version on the Ethereum mainnet.
+The Raiden team has undertaken several risk mitigation measures to limit the potential damage caused by bugs or misuse of the software and to ensure a responsible testing environment.
+In addition to the implemented safety measures, a bug bounty is run for the Raiden Smart Contracts, as well as the Raiden Client and the Raiden Services executables (see detailed specifications below).
 The bug bounty is hosted by brainbot labs Est. in order to make sure that the software lives up to the highest standards possible and to make sure that the risk of users losing funds is at a minimum.
 For the bug bounty, a pool worth $200,000 in RDN tokens is available to be rewarded.

-Known issues that are already in our issue tracker or have been reported to us privately via the bug bounty program.
+Known issues that are already in the Raiden issue tracker or have already been reported via the bug bounty program.

 Vulnerabilities which affect multiple smart contract systems and are not specific to the Raiden implementation, e.g. vulnerabilities eligible for the Ethereum bug bounty.

-To calculate the bounty reward in RDN, the exchange rates are taken at the end of the day on which you have submitted the bug.
-We reserve the right to alter the exchange rate in case of extreme/abnormal trading conditions.
+To calculate the bounty reward in RDN, the exchange rates are taken on the day on which the reward is paid out. brainbot labs Est. reserves the right to alter the exchange rate in case of extreme/abnormal trading conditions.

 For the intended behaviour of the Raiden client and protocol please check out the following links: